wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    End to end DNSSEC validation will be disabled during the time that a Negative Trust Anchor is used.
-In addition, the Negative Trust Anchor may be in place after the point in time when the DNS misconfiguration that caused validation to break has been fixed.
+In addition, the Negative Trust Anchor may be in place after the point in time when the DNS
-   Thus, there may be a gap between when a domain has have been re- secured and when a Negative Trust Anchor is removed.
-In addition, a Negative Trust Anchor may be put in place by DNS recursive resolver